AaltoSciComp/scicomp-docs/data/index.rst

 Knowing how to manage data is probably one of the most important untaught modern skills.

-[Test sentence with an errorxxxx added for demonstration purposes, please ignore.]
+[Test sentence with an error added for demonstration purposes, please ignore.]

 It's not just "get it done": there are good and bad methods of managing